 In order to have the subsequent payments added to the lien, the lien holder must file affidavits at time of payment.
 If the lien holder chooses not to pay subsequent taxes, a new lien may be placed on the property for sale the following year.

 The lien holder must hold the certificate for 2 years before foreclosure can occur.
 At any time in those 2 years, the property owner, or other interested party, can redeem the lien.
 After the foreclosure process has begun, only the Court can grant the right to redeem.
 The lien holder is not obligated to foreclose.
 As mentioned, foreclosure results in the premium being turned over to the municipality.

-Redemption can only be made through the Collector.
+Redemption can only be made through the Collector for entire amount outstanding.
 This insures that the lien holder receives their legally owed monies, and protects the redeeming party from being overcharged.
 Effective 2010, such requests must be in writing.
 Also, in a calendar year, two requests by the same party for the same lien are provided gratis.
 After the second request, the Borough may, by ordinance, charge a $50.00 fee for any further requests.
 If a lien holder requests a redemption statement, the Borough may, again by ordinance, charge a $50.00 fee to the lien holder.